Nesvilab/MSFragger/tutorial_DIA.md

 ### Build a library from combined DDA and DIA data
 This workflow is composed of two steps:

-A) extract pseudo-MS/MS spectra from DIA data using DIA-Umpire, and
+A) run just the DIA-Umpire step to extract pseudo-MS/MS spectra from DIA data, and

 B) build the library from the pseudo-MS/MS DDA files and additional DDA files**